bitnami/charts/bitnami/rabbitmq-cluster-operator/README.md

 There are cases where you may want to deploy extra objects, such your custom *RabbitmqCluster* objects.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.

-For instance, to deploy your custom *RabbitmqCluster* definition, you can install the &reg;abbitMQ Cluster Operator using the values below:
+For instance, to deploy your custom *RabbitmqCluster* definition, you can install the RabbitMQ Cluster Operator using the values below:

 ```yaml
 extraDeploy: